 Three official voting items are on the agenda:

 - Discharge of Board Member liability.

 Votes must be received from > 50% of Full Members in order to have a valid election, and 75% of Full Members in order to pass the Dissolution of the Swedish Shell Corporation proposal.

-The deadline described below for returning ballots via surface mail is Friday, 09 December 2011 and via fax or email is Friday, 14 January 2011.
+The deadline described below for returning ballots via surface mail is Friday, 09 December 2011 and via fax or email Monday, 12 December 2011.

 Members of the Board of Directors serve for two-year terms, with terms expiring at the general meeting that takes place at the end of this term.
 Elections for new board members will take place at this general meeting.

-There are five Board seats expiring this year.
-They are the seats currently held by Chris Gatch, Steve Johnson, Glenn Russell, Rene Sotola, and Robert Sparks.
-The seats held by Eric Burger, Alan Johnston and Richard Shockey are not expiring.
+There are three Board seats expiring this year.
+They are the seats currently held by Eric Burger, Alan Johnston, and Richard Shockey.
+The seats held by Mary Barnes, Chris Gatch, Steve Johnson, Hadriel Kaplan and Glenn Russell are not expiring.

 3.1 – Voting Limits